BebeSparkelSparkel/hra/README.md

 The lines following the file meta line are data lines.
 Data lines can be intermixed with lines that begin with comments and redefinitions that should not be included in the data.
-To have the (Claude fill in the list of applicable operators) at the beginning of a data line, the escape operator must precede the operator to allow them to be included in data.
+To have the meta, comment, redefine, continuation, or terminator operators at the beginning of a data line, the escape operator must precede the operator to allow them to be included in data.

-The data ends at the last non-empty data.
+File data ends at the last non-empty data line.

-Claude fill in some more context for the end of data lines Claude the trailing newlines instructions are required here
+The data lines following a file meta line are parsed according to these rules:
+1. Each line must contain:
+   - Zero or more characters that are not newline characters
+   - A newline character sequence as defined in the header
+2. If the data line begins with:
+   - The meta operator (if defined)
+   - The comment operator (if defined)
+   - The redefine operator (if defined)
+   - The terminator operator (if defined)
+   Then the escape operator (if defined) must precede it to include it as data
+3. Empty lines:
+   - Are preserved as part of the data unless:
+     - They appear after the last non-empty data line
+     - And before a terminator operator (if defined)
+4. Data collection ends at either:
+   - The next meta line (if defined)
+   - The end of the file
+   - A terminator operator line (if defined)

 #### Comments